 The most important use of castor oil is as a laxative to relieve constipation.
 Castor oil is used as a stimulant laxative that can cause the bowels to move a lot more.
 The fatty acids in castor oil also prevent liquid from being absorbed by the digestive tract to help retain the bowel’s moisture so that it can pass through the colon easier.

 To relieve constipation, combine castor oil, lukewarm water, and ginger in a glass and drink it.
+You can also try Max Nutrition Colon Broom for better digestive health.

 6. For Immune Function